Syrian "heartache" given twist by Assad e-mails

 “If we are strong together,” she wrote, “we will overcome this together.”
 A Qatari princess, who voiced concern for their children and told them to come out of their “state of denial”, urged Asma al-Assad in January to persuade her husband to flee.

-“One good thing in this is a clear sign that Assad realizes the mess he is in,” said a rebel fighter for the Farouq Brigade in Homs who goes by the nom-de-guerre al-Homsi.
+“One good thing in this is a clear sign that Assad realises the mess he is in,” said a rebel fighter for the Farouq Brigade in Homs who goes by the nom-de-guerre al-Homsi.

 “But unsurprisingly, as we expected, he really doesn’t seem to care how many of his people die so he can keep his throne.”